twinbasic/documentation/docs/Reference/Glossary.md

 Nonexecutable code that names a constant, [variable](#variable), or [procedure](#procedure), and specifies its characteristics, such as data type.
 For DLL procedures, declarations specify names, libraries, and arguments.

+## locale

+The set of information that corresponds to a given language and country/region.
+The code locale setting affects the language of terms such as keywords and defines locale-specific settings such as the decimal and list separators, date formats, and character sorting order.

+The system locale setting affects the way locale-aware functionality behaves, for example, when you display numbers or convert strings to dates.
+You set the system locale using the **Control Panel** utilities provided by the operating system.

+Although the code locale and system locale are generally set to the same setting, they may differ in some situations.
+For example, in Visual Basic, Standard Edition and Visual Basic, Professional Edition, the code is not translated from English-U.S. The system locale can be set to the user's language and country/region, but the code locale is always set to English-U.S. and can't be changed.
+In this case, the English-U.S. separators, format placeholders, and sorting order are used.

 ## module

 A set of declarations followed by procedures.